Organically Farmed Wine

 Most vineyards will use the minimum amount of sulphur dioxide needed in the winery to ensure cleanliness and preservation (to prevent oxidation).

 Lutte raisonnée is a French term that nicely sums up the attitude our producers have.
-The direct translation is ‘the reasoned fight’, and as one of our French producers told us, it means that you only use what you absolutely have to on the vines.
+The direct translation is ‘the reasoned fight’.
+One of our French producers told us, it means that you only use what you absolutely have to on the vines.
 It’s a natural first step towards full organic farming which can take many years to convert to, and receive official certification.

 Why aren’t more vineyards certified Organic?